sherlock-audit/2022-11-dodo-judging/README.md

 Even tough the API is requiring WETH we still think it's a valid issue as the contract has a payable modifier.

+**Attens1423**

+We will add this check: require(msg.value == fromTokenAmount, "invalid ETH amount");
+As the fromToken is ETH, we won't deposit it into routeProxy, we will transfer the ETH amount directly.

-# Issue M-5: `call()` should be used instead of `transfer()` on an address payable
+# Issue M-4: `call()` should be used instead of `transfer()` on an address payable

 Source: https://github.com/sherlock-audit/2022-11-dodo-judging/issues/5

 ## Found by
-ak1, Nyx, sach1r0, pashov, 0xNazgul, yixxas, 0x4non, virtualfact, Bnke0x0, Tomo, rvierdiiev, 8olidity, ElKu, defsec
+0x4non, Bnke0x0, Nyx, sach1r0, ElKu, pashov, defsec, yixxas, ak1, rvierdiiev, 8olidity, virtualfact, Tomo, 0xNazgul

 ## Summary